fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 In short, we are talking about web applications working as well as possible on every platform taking advantage of the best parts of those platforms.
 The smaller screen of mobile devices must not hamper the usability of the application.
 PWAs should also work flawlessly in offline-mode or with a slow internet connection.
 On mobile devices, they must be installable just like any other application.
 All the network traffic in a PWA should be encrypted.

-Applications created using create-react-app are [progressive](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) by default.
+Applications created using Create React App are [progressive](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) by default.
 If the application uses data from a server, making it progressive takes work.
 The offline functionality is usually implemented with the help of [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).

 #### Microservice architecture